 Is it safe to microwave food in cardboard?

-Microwaving food in cardboard containers is a very grey area.
+Microwaving food in cardboard containers like certain Chinese takeout containers or pizza boxes is a very grey area.
 Without taking the appropriate precautions, it can be easy to start a fire, make the cardboard collapse, leach glue onto your food, etc.

 But if you use containers that are specifically created for use in the microwave or use the appropriate temperatures and cooking time then yes, it can be safe.